-With excitement growing for the upcoming relaunch of Land Rover Defender line, we thought it would be a good idea to remind ourselves just how capable the previous model was before it disappeared in 2016.
+With the recently relaunched Land Rover Defender capturing the public imagination, and the upstart Ineos Grenadier providing new competition altogether, we thought it would be a good idea to remind ourselves just how capable the previous model was before it disappeared in 2016.

 Heading to the Land Rover Experience Centre in North Yorkshire, and under the expert off-road guidance of John, here’s five things we learned tackling some crazy ascents and descents…

 The Defender 110 which the Land Rover Experience Centre offer is one of the last models to be released prior to the range ceasing production in 2016.
 It’s gleaming white, which seems an odd choice for a vehicle which is routinely going up and down muddy trails and through water, but I suppose seeing how dirty you got it gives a sense of accomplishment at the end of your session.